 With a ratchet, you don't lose ground even when you change direction

-This means you can keep working away at a problem even though half the time it seems like you are moving in the wrong direction, the ratchet only turns in the direction of progress even when you are turning it the opposite way and it DOESN’T LOSE GROUND.
+This means you can keep working away at a problem.
+Even though it seems like you are moving in the wrong direction half the time, the ratchet only turns in the direction of progress; even when you are turning it the opposite way, IT DOESN'T LOSE GROUND.

-The ratchet isn’t the solution to a problem itself, it represents a way of looking at problems where you may not always gain ground but you aren’t going to lose it so long as the ratchet is set to turn the right direction.
+The ratchet isn't the solution to a problem itself; it represents a way of looking at problems where you may not always gain ground, but you aren't going to lose it so long as the ratchet is set to turn in the right direction.

-A handful of times my grandparents let me travel with them to pickup a wreck in another state.
-It was incredible pulling up to an aircraft with my grandparents and a few hours later having the wings off and everything loaded on a trailer… just the three of us.
+A handful of times, my grandparents let me travel with them to pick up a wreck in another state.
+It was incredible pulling up to an aircraft with my grandparents and having the wings off and everything loaded on a trailer a few hours later—just the three of us.

 All of it was done, one bolt at a time.